jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 The NIAAA is an organization dedicated to helping people overcome alcohol use disorder and alcohol addiction.
 The difference between the two terms is mostly a matter of degree rather than type, but the idea is the same: these are people who want to cut back on or eliminate their alcohol consumption.

-NIAAA's website is full of practical research and science-based methods to help you stop drinking.&nbsp; Firstly, are their diagnostic tools.
+NIAAA's website is full of practical research and science-based methods to help you stop drinking.
+Firstly, are their diagnostic tools.
 The NIAAA tells you the mathematical difference between [drinking in moderation, binge drinking, and heavy alcohol use.](https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/moderate-binge-drinking){: target="_blank" rel="noopener noreferrer"}

 The site also delivers a list of [sobering statistics about the reality of alcoholism](https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/alcohol-facts-and-statistics){: target="_blank" rel="noopener noreferrer"}.
-These statistics remind you that you're often one bad decision away from completely ruining your life.&nbsp;
+These statistics remind you that you're often one bad decision away from completely ruining your life.

 But their website is not all doom and gloom.
 They also give [useful ideas for support strategies](https://www.rethinkingdrinking.niaaa.nih.gov/Thinking-about-a-change/Support-for-quitting/Support-Strategies-For-Quitting.aspx){: target="_blank" rel="noopener noreferrer"} and even [more tips to help you to get your drinking under control.](https://www.rethinkingdrinking.niaaa.nih.gov/Thinking-about-a-change/Strategies-for-cutting-down/Tips-To-Try.aspx){: target="_blank" rel="noopener noreferrer"}